 Runtime Performance - This is a measure of how "smooth" your application runs and functions after the initial load.
 Some specific metrics for this might be "frame rate", "CPU", and "Memory Usage".

 Send as little code/media as possible over the network, and optimize everything

 - Utilize GZip compression server-side to compress all in-flight HTTP requests

 - Optimize all images and videos included in the bundle

 - Server-Side Rendering (SSR) and Static Site Generation (SSG) can improve the First Contentful Paint and Time to Interactive metrics, as they allow the browser to render the page more quickly (and are accessible by search engines).

-- Adding SSR / SSG to an existing project is no small feat.
+- Adding SSR / SSG to an existing project is no small feat and will take you more than an afternoon.
 Try to evaluate early on if your application would benefit from these technologies so you can configure your project the right way from the start.

 Modern React is pretty fast by default.
 Unless you're building complex components/features - you don't need to reach for optimization tactics until you notice a component/feature behaving slowly.
 The best advice to follow: